 The School of Nursing participates in Nursing’s Centralized Application Service (NursingCas).
 All materials will be submitted through NursingCas.
-Application opened August 12.
+Application opens in August.

 NursingCAS collects and processes your application documents and verifies your transcripts.
 We receive information from NursingCas and use it to make our admission decision.
 We recommend that you order all official transcripts from all college experiences as early in the process as possible.
 NursingCAS provides detailed information on the transcript process for all applicants.
 Millikin University requires course-by-course evaluations for transcripts from foreign institutions and we accept evaluations from World Education Services, Inc. (WES) and Educational Credential Evaluators, Inc. (ECE).

 Based on your application, we evaluate all applicants on the following:

 - Complete the DNP application.
 Apply Now to the NursingCAS

 - A minimum of a Bachelor of Science in Nursing from an accredited institution

 - An undergraduate course in organic chemistry or biochemistry – with lab - is a required pre-requisite.
 Provide evidence of successful completion (grade of C or better)

 - Complete a graduate level statistics course with a grade of B or better prior to enrollment.

 - Submit official transcripts from all graduate and undergraduate institutions attended and demonstrate a minimum undergraduate GPA of 3.0 on a 4.0 scale.

 - Possess an unencumbered license as an RN in Illinois or be eligible to obtain upon admission.